John Jacob

 Before Hoist

-Before co-founding Hoist, I spent a few years building software for other startups.
-I led engineering at WellStart Health, a digital health startup focused on helping people make sustainable lifestyle changes to fight chronic disease.
-I founded a small dev agency called Better Development, and worked on projects like Whiz Tutor a marketplace for in-person tutoring, and UvoHealth a app-free video chat platform for medical offices.
-My work spanned from sales, design, product and engineering accross mobile, ecommerce frontend and backend.
-I've scaled and managed teams and dirtectly produced code and product throughout my entire career.
-However, through all this my roots of home services kept calling me back.
+Before Hoist I spent years building software for other startups.
+I led engineering at WellStart Health, a digital health startup.
+I founded a small dev agency called Better Development.
+I worked on Whiz Tutor, a tutoring marketplace, and UvoHealth, a video chat platform for medical offices.
+I've done sales, design, product, and engineering across mobile, ecommerce, frontend, and backend.
+I've managed teams and written code myself.
+Through all of it, home services kept pulling me back.

 Other Projects